juanivancruz/Portfolio/README.md

 **Technical Manager (Sep’24 - )**
 - Led cross-functional teams to implement process modifications, reducing deoxidation time by 20%, and boosting productivity and safety.
 - Road mapping of equipment, and process improvements for CY25 driving innovation for new product launches and product quality enhancements.
-- Led the creation of a multi-site database, integrating efforts from engineering and quality teams to accelerate Root-Cause Analysis and optimize product performance tracking.
+- Led the creation of a multi-site database, integrating efforts from engineering and quality teams to accelerate Root-Cause Analysis, and optimize product performance tracking using Power BI and Shiny dashboards.
 - Collaborated with the Quality department to design and code a statistical tool for the Change Control System, utilizing statistical methodologies to enhance the reliability of small-sample analysis.
 - Created an Excel VBA report for the testing area that enables early identification of out-of-control values and initiates test validation.